Unidata/tds/docs/src/public/userguide/pages/thredds/WcsRef.md

 ---
-title: THREDDS Web Coverage Service
+title: TDS Web Coverage Service (WCS)
-last_updated: 2020-04-30
+last_updated: 2020-08-24
 sidebar: tdsTutorial_sidebar
 toc: false
 permalink: wcs_ref.html
 ---

-The THREDDS WCS Server implements the OGC Web Coverage Service (WCS) 1.0.0 specification.
+The THREDDS WCS Server implements the [OGC Web Coverage Service (WCS)](https://www.ogc.org/standards/wcs){:target="_blank"} 1.0.0 specification.
-It serves gridded data in GeoTIFF or NetCDF format allowing WCS clients to specify a subset of a gridded dataset and download the resulting GeoTIFF or netCDF files.
+It serves gridded data in GeoTIFF or NetCDF format allowing WCS clients to specify a subset of a gridded dataset and download the resulting `GeoTIFF` or `netCDF` files.

-## Which files can be served through the WCS server?
+## Which Files Can Be Served Through The WCS Server?

-Data files must contain gridded data.
+Data files must contain **gridded data**.
-The NetCDF-Java Common Data Model must be able to identify the coordinates system used.
+The [NetCDF-Java Common Data Model](https://www.unidata.ucar.edu/software/netcdf-java/){:target="_blank"} must be able to identify the coordinate system used.
-Check this by opening in the Grid Panel of the ToolsUI application.
+Check this by opening in the `Grid Panel` of the [ToolsUI](https://docs.unidata.ucar.edu/netcdf-java/{{site.netcdf-java_docset_version}}/userguide/toolsui_ref.html){:target="_blank"} application.
 There should be one or more variables shown as a `GeoGrid` or `Coverage`.
-Currently due to `WCS` and `GeoTIFF` limitations, the X and Y axes must be regularly spaced.
+Currently, due to `WCS` and `GeoTIFF` limitations, the X and Y axes must be regularly spaced.

 ## Configuration

-WCS is enabled by default.
+**WCS is enabled by default**.
 To disable the service, by add the following to the TDS config file, located at `${tds.content.root.path}/thredds/threddsConfig.xml`:

 <WCS>